adhikarinarayan/adhikarinarayan.github.io/_tabs/about.md

 order: 3
 ---

-> *When something is important enough, you do it even if the odds are not in your favor* {: .prompt-tip }
+> *"When something is important enough, you do it even if the odds are not in your favor"* {: .prompt-tip }

 <p>